 Transfer of Shares

 Limited company shares can be transferred or sold just like any other form of property.
 We offer a professional service for our clients, who wish to transfer shares from one shareholder to another, including all compliance paperwork.
-We provide this service only to our customers who have formed their companies using our websites.

 Details of share transfers will not be updated on the Companies House register until after the filing of the next confirmation statement (previously known as the annual return).
 Clients wishing to record share changes now, should file a confirmation statement.
 If share changes are required to open a business bank account, we always recommend filing a confirmation statement.

 We can prepare a confirmation statement as part of this order – at an additional cost of £24.99 +VAT (including Companies House filing fee).

 We will prepare the necessary documentation:

 - J30 Stock Transfer Form: A stock transfer form must be completed to legally transfer ownership from the existing shareholder to a new shareholder.
 If shares are sold for more than £1000, the new shareholder must send a copy of the transfer form to HMRC and pay the required Stamp Duty.

 - Meeting Minutes: All registered companies are required by Companies Act 2006 s.248 to maintain minutes of all meetings of the directors and for these to be available for inspection by any director.
 The directors should approve share transfers and issue minutes confirming the approval.

 - Share Certificate(s): Companies are required to issue share certificates to shareholders within two months of an issue of shares or the date when the documents necessary to effect a transfer have been received by the company.

 - *Updated Statutory Registers are not included.